Understanding Workers Comp E-ModsSeptember 26, 2019

 In this way, workers comp E-Mods help to establish safer workplaces and workplace practices by monetarily incentivizing safety.
 A forward-thinking approach to workplace safety leads to cost-savings for an employer and a better place to work for employees.
 The nature of the rolling average encourages employers to help employees seek immediate medical treatment so that claims can be minimized, closed quickly, and ultimately, helps to ensure the severity of the claim doesn’t increase over time by either an employee, or an employer, ignoring it.

+E-mods are one of the factors that affect the cost of commercial insurance policies.
 As an employer, your goal should not be a modification factor of 1.0.
 The goal should be the lowest modification factor available to the worker’s compensation classification which your workers are filed under.
 For this reason, it is important to understand both how E-Mods work, as well as what is the lowest mod you can achieve.

 If you currently have a debit mod over 1.0, there are still ways you can reduce the financial impacts that this has on your company.
 In fact, one of the benefits of a monoline workers compensation insurance policy is that you can get coverage even if you have a high E-mod.